WSFS Financial (WSFS)

 Topline growth alone doesn't tell the complete story - the profitability of that growth shapes actual earnings impact.
 Banks track this dynamic through efficiency ratios, which compare non-interest expenses such as personnel, rent, IT, and marketing costs to total revenue streams.

-WSFS Financial’s efficiency ratio came in at 60.2% this quarter, close to analysts’ expectations.
-This result was in line with the same quarter last year.
+WSFS Financial’s efficiency ratio came in at 59.5% this quarter, beating analysts’ expectations by 226.8 basis points (100 basis points = 1 percentage point).
+This result was 5.2 percentage points better than the same quarter last year.

-For the next 12 months, Wall Street expects WSFS Financial to maintain its trailing one-year ratio with a projection of 61.8%.
+For the next 12 months, Wall Street expects WSFS Financial to become less profitable as it anticipates an efficiency ratio of 61.9%.

 7. Earnings Per Share